FDA Dietary Supplements Labeling Requirements in 2023

 What do I need to do before selling dietary supplements in Canada?

 1. You need to obtain a Natural Product Number (NPN).
 This is a license issued by Health Canada for Dietary Supplements.
-The process to obtain a license can take 10 to 210 days depending on the ingredients in the formula.
-There is currently a pilot program which is trying to ensure that 95% of applications receive a license in 30 days.
-This program concludes at the end of February and initiatives, technology and processes will be improved to hit this target.
+The process to obtain a license can take 10 to over 210 days depending on the ingredients in the formula.

 2. You must have a compliant label, both in terms of content and layout as well as a bilingual label that is in both English and French.